lwyer-star/Process-Journal-Task-2/index.md

 ---

 ## About this journal
-“My DES222 responsive technology journey from concept to prototype what I tried, what worked and why.”

 This site documents my DES222 Task 2 process from early ideation through to a working prototype.
 Each week includes artefacts (mind map, brainstorms, sketches, tests) and short reflections on decisions made.
 ---